 Thank you to our funders

-We gratefully acknowledge generous funding from Unite the Union and our anonymous donors.
+We gratefully acknowledge generous funding from Unite the Union, Victorina Press and our anonymous donors.
 Diolch yn fawr iawn.
 Muchas gracias.